The Meghalaya Odyssey - A Complete Travel Guide to Mawsynram and Mawlyngbna

 Where to stay when visiting Mawsynram and Mawlyngbna:

-As we highlighted before, there are very few places to visit in Mawsynram and hence travellers generally prefer to explore everything in a day trip from Shillong or Cherrapunji.
+As we highlighted before, there are very few places to visit in Mawsynram and hence travellers generally prefer to explore everything in a day trip from Shillong or Cherrapunjee.
 However, Mawlyngbna is an off-beat destination not to miss out on; therefore at least one night stay is needed.
 We failed in our search to find decent accommodation in Mawsynram and hence nominated to stay in Traveller’s Nest, Mawlyngbna after a lot of research.
 Apart from Traveller's Nest, you can find one or two Airbnbs listed around this region.

 Traveller’s Nest, Mawlyngbna: